AlfonsinaCardenas/Project-2/README.md

 By combining API integration with interactive widgets like sliders, expanders, and color customization, I created a layout that’s both informative and easy to navigate.
 Every design decision, from the use of a select box to prevent crowding, to the inclusion of multiple metrics and personalized feedback, was made with the user experience in mind.

 In the future, I would like to explore more features of Streamlit, such as adding images.
-I tried adding a background image of a sky with clouds to make it seem more like a weather app, but I was not able to succeed.
+I tried adding a background image of a sky with clouds to make it seem more like a weather app, but I was not able to.
 Therefore, I would like to work more on features like that and learn as much as I can.
 In addition, if I develop another weather app, I would include longer forecasts.